MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

 The [`OUTLINETEXTMETRIC`](/windows/win32/api/wingdi/ns-wingdi-outlinetextmetricw) structure contains most of the font metric information provided with the TrueType format, including a [`TEXTMETRIC`](/windows/win32/api/wingdi/ns-wingdi-textmetricw) structure.
 The last four members of the `OUTLINETEXTMETRIC` structure are pointers to strings.
 Applications should allocate space for these strings in addition to the space required for the other members.
-Because there is no system-imposed limit to the size of the strings, the simplest method for allocating memory is to retrieve the required size by specifying NULL for *`lpotm`* in the first call to the `GetOutlineTextMetrics` function.
+Because there's no system-imposed limit to the size of the strings, the simplest method for allocating memory is to retrieve the required size by specifying NULL for *`lpotm`* in the first call to the `GetOutlineTextMetrics` function.

 ## <a name="getoutputcharwidth"></a> `CDC::GetOutputCharWidth`